lingeringsocket/shlurd/docs/readme.md

 There is a cappuccino and a latte.

 Luigi and Mario are customers.
-Luigi's catchphrase is "Letsa go!"
-Mario's catchphrase is "Itsa me, Mario!"
+Luigi's catchphrase is "Letsa go!" and Mario's catchphrase is "Itsa me, Mario!"

 The cappuccino is Luigi's order.
 The cappuccino is large.